-- 10.87.8 Following the grant of a premises licence, the Metropolitan Police Service, Elected Members and/or interested parties such as local residents and Ward Councillors can apply to the Licensing Authority for a review of the licence if they consider that the Prevention of Crime and Disorder objective has not been met and are relevant. - 10.97.9 When making decisions about an application the Licensing Sub Committee will have regard to the Borough's Crime Prevention Strategy and any conditions attached to licences or certificates will so far as possible reflect local crime prevention strategies - 10.107.10 High risk or poorly managed premises will be subject to a higher frequency of inspections than low risk and well managed premises.
-Some of these inspections will be unannounced and conducted whilst the premises are in use for the purpose of the licence. - 10.117.11-In the interest of public order and the prevention of terrorism, the Licensing Authority would expect that for significant events, a comprehensive risk assessment is undertaken by premises licence holders to ensure that crime and disorder and public safety matters are identified and addressed.
-Accordingly, for premises that wish to stage promotions, or events (see examples set out in Appendix B), the Licensing Authority recommends those applicants address the Risk Assessment and debrief processes in their operating schedule. - 10.12 7.12 The Licensing Authority recommends the Metropolitan Police Promotion / Event Risk Assessment Form 696 and the After Promotion / Event Debrief Risk Assessment Form 696A as useful and effective tools for this purpose.
-Where the Risk Assessment forms are used to assess the likely risks for any promotion or event, the Licensing Authority would normally expect that they will be completed following consultation with the Metropolitan Police Service.
-This procedure should also be considered by the applicant when completing their Operating Schedule.
-(N.B Form 696 scrapped in Nov.
-2017 - 10.13 The Licensing Authority strongly encourages applicants to carry out a detailed and thorough risk assessment when carrying out promotions or events.
-Where the risk assessment identifies significant risks for an event or promotion then the Licensing Authority would normally expect the applicant to consult with the Police and the Licensing Authority. - 10.147.13 Personal Licence applicants will have to meet specific standards with regard to their suitability.
+- 10.6 Applications referred to the Licensing Sub-Committee where relevant representations have been received will be determined on the individual merit of each case.
+The Licensing Sub-Committee has the power to impose specific conditions when considered appropriate in respect of the Crime and Disorder objective. - 10.7 The Council's Licensing Officers will work closely with the Metropolitan Police Service to ensure licence conditions are met, matters relating to crime and disorder are resolved, and that licensed premises are being operated according to the requirements of the Act. - 10.8Following the grant of a premises licence, the Metropolitan Police Service, Elected Members and/or interested parties such as local residents and Ward Councillors can apply to the Licensing Authority for a review of the licence if they consider that the Prevention of Crime and Disorder objective has not been met and are relevant. - 10.9 When making decisions about an application the Licensing Sub Committee will have regard to the Borough's Crime Prevention Strategy and any conditions attached to licences or certificates will so far as possible reflect local crime prevention strategies - 10.10 High risk or poorly managed premises will be subject to a higher frequency of inspections than low risk and well managed premises.
+Some of these inspections will be unannounced and conducted whilst the premises are in use for the purpose of the licence. - 10.11 In the interest of public order and the prevention of terrorism, the Licensing Authority would expect that for significant events, a comprehensive risk assessment is undertaken by premises licence holders to ensure that crime and disorder and public safety matters are identified and addressed.
+Accordingly, for premises that wish to stage promotions, or events (see examples set out in Appendix B), the Licensing Authority recommends those applicants address the Risk Assessment and debrief processes in their operating schedule. - 10.12 The Licensing Authority strongly encourages applicants to carry out a detailed and thorough risk assessment when carrying out promotions or events.
+Where the risk assessment identifies significant risks for an event or promotion then the Licensing Authority would normally expect the applicant to consult with the Police and the Licensing Authority. - 10.13 Personal Licence applicants will have to meet specific standards with regard to their suitability.
 There are a number of obligations on Personal Licence Holders including those who are named as Designated Premises Supervisors, the breach of which could mean appearing before the Magistrates Court.